-Each instrument will be identified, assessed and verified by expert opinion before being considered for the Fund.
-Instrument purchases will be subject to the negotiation of a price which the Trustee assesses to be appropriate after conducting due diligence on the instrument's provenance and the market value of comparable instruments.
+Each instrument will be identified, assessed and verified by expert opinion before being considered by the Trustee for acquisition by the Fund.
+No acquisition of an instrument will occur unless the Trustee considers that the acquisition price for the instrument is appropriate after conducting due diligence on the instrument's provenance and the market value of comparable instruments.

-The Fund will lend instruments which it has purchased to the ACO without charge for use by its players in concerts, recordings and rehearsals in Australia and on the ACO's international tours.
-The ACO will be responsible for insurance and maintenance of the Fund's instruments.
+The Fund will lend the instruments which it has acquired to the ACO without charge for use by its players in concerts, recordings and rehearsals in Australia and on the ACO's international tours.
+The ACO will be responsible for insurance and maintenance of the instruments.